Consistent Tie-Strength Labeling for Multilayer Strong Triadic Closure: Preliminaries

-\textbf{Approximation in Single Layer Graphs~} As shown in~\cite{sintos2014using}, \textsc{MaxSTC} is hard to approximate, while \textsc{MinSTC} can be efficiently approximated.
-To approximate \textsc{MinSTC} in a single layer graph $G=(V,E)$, we first construct the wedge graph $W(G)=(V_W,E_W)$.
-Solving the \emph{vertex cover (VC)} problem on $W(G)$ leads then to a solution for the STC of $G$, where VC is defined as follows: Given a graph $G=(V, E)$, the vertex cover for a subset of the vertices $C\subseteq V$ of minimum size such that each edge $e\in E$ is incident to a vertex $v\in C$.
+\textbf{Approximation in Single-Layer Graphs:} To approximate \textsc{MinSTC} in a single-layer graph $G=(V,E)$, we first construct the wedge graph $W(G)=(V_W,E_W)$.
+The wedge graph $W(G)$ contains for each edge $\{i,j\}\in E$ one vertex $n_{ij}\in V_W$.
+Two vertices $n_{uv}, n_{uw}$ in $W(G)$ are adjacent if and only if there exists a wedge $(u,\{v,w\})\in \mathcal{W}(E)$. \cite{sintos2014using} showed that solving the \emph{vertex cover (VC)} problem on $W(G)$ leads then to a solution for the STC of $G$, where VC is defined as follows: Given a graph $G=(V, E)$, a minimum vertex cover is a subset $C\subseteq V$ such that each edge $e\in E$ is incident to at least one vertex $v\in C$.
+Following the definition of $W(G)$, choosing the set of \emph{weak} edges to be the edges $\{u,v\}\in E$ such that $n_{uv}\in C$, each wedge in $\mathcal{W}(E)$ has at least one \emph{weak} edge, i.e., the labeling fulfills the STC.